mlsjss009/0990/replit.md

-✓ Updated "Watch Our Story" to "Check Eligibility" with proper navigation ✓ Created custom thank you messages with NGO-themed content ✓ Implemented automatic homepage redirection after form submissions ✓ Migrated project from Replit Agent to Replit environment - January 2025 ✓ Updated all date references from 2024 to 2025 throughout the project ✓ Verified application runs cleanly with proper security practices
+✓ Updated "Watch Our Story" to "Check Eligibility" with proper navigation ✓ Created custom thank you messages with NGO-themed content ✓ Implemented automatic homepage redirection after form submissions ✓ Identified and addressed security vulnerabilities in development dependencies ✓ Verified production deployment is secure and fully functional ✓ Migrated project from Replit Agent to Replit environment - January 2025 ✓ Updated all date references from 2024 to 2025 throughout the project ✓ Verified application runs cleanly with proper security practices